VLOOKUP for Text (Table of Contents)

 Method 3: What if Numbers are Stored as Text in Main Table

-We have seen how to convert text values to numbers in result table but what is numbers are stored as text values in the main table itself.
+We have seen how to convert text values to numbers in the result table but what is numbers are stored as text values in the main table itself.

 As we can in the above image in the main table (Table 1) itself values are stored as text.
-In such cases, we need to enclose TEXT function for the lookup value in VLOOKUP function.
+In such cases, we need to enclose the TEXT function for the lookup value in the VLOOKUP function.